andrey-yudin-7/andrey-yudin-7/README.md

 ### Hi there, I'm Andrey 👋

 I do QA things.
-I really enjoy learning languages and work on test automation, improving things, discover modern approaches.
-You can check out test automation frameworks that I built on my repo page https://github.com/andrey-yudin-7?tab=repositories
+I really enjoy learning languages and work on test automation, discover new approaches on improving things.
+You can check out test automation frameworks that I built with detailed descriptions on my repo page https://github.com/andrey-yudin-7?tab=repositories

 Thanks for visiting!